lulav/LRS_Documentation/docs_tutorials/spiceypy/spiceypy.md

 Learn more about parameter setup and defining custom functions in [Directory parameter_setups](https://citros.io/doc/docs_cli/structure/citros_structure/#directory-parameter_setups) and [Adding Functions to Parameter Setup](https://citros.io/doc/docs_cli/configuration/config_params) pages.

-In addition to parameter setup, you can configure the simulation perfomance setup (timeout, CPU, GPU and Memory) as well.
+In addition to parameter setup, you can configure the simulation performance setup (timeout, CPU, GPU and Memory) as well.
 This parameters can be found in ```.citros/simulations/simulation_spiceypy_cassini.json```. <br/>
 The default setup is 180 seconds timeout, 2 CPU, 2 GPU and 1024 MB of Memory.

-Look in [Directory simulations page](https://citros.io/doc/docs_cli/structure/citros_structure#directory-simulations) for more information.
+Check [Directory simulations page](https://citros.io/doc/docs_cli/structure/citros_structure#directory-simulations) for more information.

 ## Running the Scenario Using CITROS